 \subsection{Proof of the main result: Zvonkin Transform and smoothing properties of the PDE associated with \eqref{strong_SYST}}

-We emphasize that under our assumptions, it follows from \cite{chau:meno:17} that \eqref{strong_SYST} is well posed in the weak sense.
-Hence, from Yamada-Watanabe theorem it is sufficient to prove that strong (or pathwise) uniqueness holds to prove strong well posedness.
-To do so, our main strategy rests upon the Zvonkin transform initiated by Zvonkin in \cite{zvonkin_transformation_1974} which has been widely used during the last decade to prove strong well posedness, see \emph{e.g.}, and heavily relies on the connexion between SDE and PDE as we already emphasized.
+We emphasize that under our assumptions, it follows from \cite{chau:meno:17} that \eqref{strong_SYST} is well-posed in the weak sense.
+Hence, from the Yamada-Watanabe theorem it is sufficient to prove that strong (or pathwise) uniqueness holds to prove strong well-posedness.
+As explained above, our main strategy rests upon the Zvonkin transform initiated by Zvonkin in \cite{zvonkin_transformation_1974} which heavily relies on the connection between SDEs and PDEs.
+We rewrite \eqref{strong_SYST} in the shortened form